kitspace/kitspace/README.md

 gerbers: A path to your folder of gerbers in case it isn't `gerbers/`.

 ```
-Paths should be in UNIX style (i.e. use `/` not `\`) and relative to the root of your
+Paths should be in UNIX style (i.e. use `/` not `\`) and relative to the root
-repository.
-The YAML format is pretty straight forward but if you need to know more check the example below and [the YAML website][6].
-Use [this YAML validator][7] to be extra sure that your `kitnic.yaml` is valid.
+of your repository.
+The YAML format is pretty straight forward but if you need
+to know more check the example below and [the YAML website][6].
+Use [this YAML
+validator][yamllint] to be extra sure that your `kitnic.yaml` is valid.

 ### Some examples
-Check out the repo links of the projects listed on [kitnic.it](https://kitnic.it) already.
-The minimum required file tree is something like :
+Check out the repo links of the projects listed on
+[kitnic.it](https://kitnic.it) already.
+The minimum required file tree is
+something like :

 ```
 .